 On arrival in Duma this evening, join the locals as they sit around a camp fire and enjoy traditional Palestinian music and songs (and perhaps smoke the local nargeila water pipe).
 (B,L,D)

 Overnight in a local hotel

 Walking Time: Approximately 5 – 6 hours

 Today you will make your way to Kufr Malek (approx. 14km, 5-7hrs).
-Pass through the village of Mghayyar and the natural springs and archaeological site of Ain Samia before continuing on to Tyabeh (approx. 1-2hrs).
-Tyabeh is the only Christian village left in the Palestinian territories, holding on to its memory of Jesus seeking refuge here shortly before his crucifixion.
+Pass through the village of Mghayyar and the natural springs and archaeological site of Ain Samia before continuing on to Taybeh (approx. 1-2hrs).
+Taybeh is the only Christian village left in the Palestinian territories, holding on to its memory of Jesus seeking refuge here shortly before his crucifixion.

 If time permits, you will have the chance to visit the Beer Factory.
 Producing four types of beer – Golden, Amber, Dark and Zero (non-alcoholic) the brewery makes the only Palestinian beer.
 Named after the village ‘Taybeh’ beer is promoted as the ‘The Finest in the Middle East’.

 For those on our October departure, you may have the chance to witness Taybeh Oktoberfest, an annual village festival.
 The event aims to promote not only the famous beer, but all the local produce from the village.
 (B,L,D)